-One laboratory-confirmed influenza outbreak was reported to CDPH during Week 46.
-To date, five laboratory-confirmed influenza outbreaks have been reported to CDPH for the 2017-2018 season.
+One laboratory-confirmed influenza outbreak was reported to CDPH since our last report.
+To date, three laboratory-confirmed influenza outbreaks have been reported to CDPH for the 2017-2018 season.

 Figure 7.
 Number of Laboratory-Confirmed Influenza-Associated Outbreaks by Week of First Onset, 2016-2018